Azure-Samples/functions-deploy-pytorch-onnx/README.md

 pip install --no-cache-dir -r requirements.txt
 ```

-5. Copy your ONNX model file (which should have a name model.onnx)  built from training the Pytorch model  and converting to ONNX into  the "start/classify" directory within your Function App project.
+5. Copy your ONNX model file (which should have a name model.onnx)  built from training the PyTorch model  and converting to ONNX into  the "start/classify" directory within your Function App project.
 This has been tested with the Bear detector model from fast.ai course.
-Here is code to generate the model.onnx file for this fast.ai (or Pytorch) model.
+Here is code to generate the model.onnx file for this fast.ai (or PyTorch) model.

 ```
 dummy_input = torch.randn(1, 3, 224, 224, device='cuda')